Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/overview.md

 - Depending on your cloud platform, use either the *Entra ID User Import* key type or the *Google Workspace User Management* key type.
 - For help creating the key, see the [Platform Configuration Guide](/esp-config/security/keysafe).

-Once your KeySafe Key is ready and connected to your cloud platform account, you’re all set to move on.
+Once your KeySafe key is ready and connected to your cloud platform account, you’re all set to move on.

+## How many separate imports will you do?
+If you have both Full Users and Basic Users, you will likely want to do two imports.
+This is because all users brought in from a single import get assigned the same user type.
+You cannot import all of your users in one import and then afterward specify that some of them are are Full Users and others are Basic Users.
+You will need to do *more* than two imports if you'll have more than two user types.
+Plan your separate import jobs based on how many different groups you will organize your users into.

 ## Using the correct platform-specific import instructions